goFrendiAsgard/zaruba/templates/go-service/service/README.md

 # Components

 All components should be location on `component` directory.
-To expose a component and put them on `app setup`, you should provide a function with no parameter and return nothing.
-However, there is no limitation to produce the function.
-You can use wrapper-function and utilize closure, expose object's method, etc.
+To expose a component and put them on `app setup`, you should provide a struct with `Setup` function receiver.

 For example, our `monitoring` component need `config`, `app`, and `router`.
 Thus we utilize closure to inject those components: